-What happens is our subconscious mind creates an habitual mind – which is ultimately controlled by emotion.
+What happens is our subconscious mind creates a habitual mind – which is ultimately controlled by emotion.
 Emotions typically compel us to act and it is through our actions that we create the experiences we have in life.

 When we continue to act on the whims of the habitual mind, we consistently channel the same energies.
-We therefore develop the same cycles of life – and if we are not happy with the experiences we have, we do not have a fulfilling life.
+We, therefore, develop the same cycles of life – and if we are not happy with the experiences we have, we do not have a fulfilling life.

 There is an old saying that goes: “If you always do what you’ve always done, you will always get what you always get.”

 Our thoughts, emotions and actions are energy.
 Energy transmutes and manifests as our reality.
 This is how we experience life.
 So if we keep thinking, feeling and acting the same way, we will continue to have the same experiences.